binaryphile/concorde/README.md

 `require_relative` also doesn't require a file extension when you name the file, if the file's extension is `.bash` or `.sh`.
-Hence the `require_relative ../lib/hello_world` call above.
+Hence the `../lib/hello_world` above.

+Looking back at `bin/myscript`, notice that we are sourcing `hello_world.bash` there as well, but now we know that that will not work.

+If we want to use `require_relative` to solve the problem, that will work fine.
+However, we could also put our project's `lib` directory in the PATH.
+If we did so, then `source` would work after all.

+However, `source` does have a problem

-`require_relative` is a close cousin to concorde's `require` function, which also sources a file.  `require` is meant as a replacement for most uses of `source`.
+`require_relative` has a close cousin in the `require` function, which also sources a file.  `require` is meant as a replacement for most uses of `source`.

 For bare filename arguments, `require` searches for the file in the PATH.
 Unlike `source`, it doesn't check the current directory first.

-If `require` may also be given an absolute path, in which case it doesn't search further for the file, but still applies automatic extensions.
+`require` may also be given an absolute path, in which case it doesn't search the PATH for the file.

-Like `require_relative`, `require` also doesn't require the file extension.
+Like `require_relative`, `require` allows you to omit the file extension.

 API